himashax/Amazin-clone/README.md

 # grocery-bud-backend
-Backend implementation of the grocery-bud app built with spring frameowrk
+Backend implementation of the grocery-bud app built with spring framework